Is an Alaskan Malamute the right Dog for You?

 The Alaskan Malamute has almond shaped eyes

 small triangular ears and a long “otter tail.”
-This dog breed has a double coat that typically ranges in color from white to red, sable or black and sometimes with white markings on the face.
+This large breed has a thick double coat that typically ranges in color from white to red, sable or black and sometimes with white markings on the face.
 The only solid color allowable is all white.

 Malamutes are a relatively healthy breed

-with a lifespan of 10-14 years, but do suffer from a few health problems such as Alaskan Malamute Polyneuropathy (exercise intolerance, change in bark, noisy breathing, muscle atrophy) and Hip Dysplasia.
+with a lifespan of 10-14 years, but do suffer from a few health problems such as Alaskan Malamute Polyneuropathy (a genetic disorder of the nervous system) and Hip Dysplasia.
+They are also prone to a genetic mutation in the retina of the eye that can cause day blindness.

 The Fast CAT is a 100 yard dog race

-conducted by the AKC each December in Orlando, FL.
+conducted by the American Kennel Club each December in Orlando, FL.
 The average running speed for Alaskan Malamutes was about 22 mph and the fastest recorded speed was by a dog named Ixa’s Clever Cody at 26.75 mph!

 In research from the University of Pennsylvania